Fenugreek

-Fenugreek (/ˈfɛnjʊɡriːk/; Trigonella foenum-graecum) is an annual plant in the family Fabaceae, with leaves consisting of three small obovate to oblong leaflets.
-It is cultivated worldwide as a semiarid crop.
-Its leaves and seeds are common ingredients in dishes from the Indian subcontinent, and have been used as a culinary ingredient since ancient times.
+Fenugreek (/ˈfɛnjʊɡriːk/; Trigonella foenum-graecum) is an annual plant in the family Fabaceae, which includes beans, peas, and peanuts.
+It is distinguished by its three small obovate to oblong leaflets.

+Most likely originating in the Near East, fenugreek is cultivated worldwide as a semiarid crop.
+Its leaves and seeds have been used as a culinary ingredient since ancient times, and are common ingredients in dishes from the Indian subcontinent.
 Its use as a food ingredient in small quantities is safe.

 Although a common dietary supplement, no significant clinical evidence suggests that fenugreek has therapeutic properties.
 Commonly used in traditional medicine, fenugreek can increase the risk of serious adverse effects, including allergic reactions.

 History

-Fenugreek is believed to have been brought into cultivation in the Near East.
-Which wild strain of the genus Trigonella gave rise to domesticated fenugreek is uncertain.
+Fenugreek is believed to have been brought into cultivation in the Near East; it is uncertain which wild strain of the genus Trigonella gave rise to domesticated fenugreek.
 Charred fenugreek seeds have been recovered from Tell Halal, Iraq (carbon dated to 4000 BC), Bronze Age levels of Lachish, and desiccated seeds from the tomb of Tutankhamun.
 Cato the Elder lists fenugreek with clover and vetch as crops grown to feed cattle.

 In one first-century AD recipe, the Romans flavoured wine with fenugreek.
-In the 1st century AD, in Galilee, it was grown as a staple food, as Josephus mentions in his book, the Wars of the Jews.
+In the first century AD, in Galilee, it was grown as a staple food, as Josephus mentions in his book, the Wars of the Jews.
 The plant is mentioned in the second-century compendium of Jewish Oral Law (Mishnah) under its Hebrew name tiltan.